 In this article, we explore:

 - The benefits and limitations of massage for varicose veins;

 - How to correctly massage someone with varicose veins; and

 When the correct techniques are used, massage is perfect for helping to increase circulation by moving the blood through the veins and improving tissue nutrition.
 A therapy session that incorporates both circulatory and lymphatic drainage techniques will help to reduce swelling and congestion within the veins, and relieve aches and pains associated with this condition.

-If you are looking for effective long-term relief from your varicose veins you will need the help of a specialist venous consultant surgeon.
-He or she will be able to advise you on the best treatment options available, assess your leg veins and treat them using the most suitable procedure for your diagnosis.
+If you are looking for effective long-term relief from your varicose veins you will need the help of a specialist venous consultant surgeon (like the ones we have in the Premier Veins team).
+He or she will be able to advise you on the best procedure options available, assess your leg veins and treat them using the most suitable one for your diagnosis.
 In most cases, treatment is performed under local anaesthetic as a walk-in-walk-out procedure with fast recovery times.

 How to massage someone with varicose veins

 If you have varicose veins, you should always use a registered massage therapist who is qualified to perform vascular massage therapy.
 This is the most suitable type of massage for varicose veins; however, it’s not safe for all patients with venous conditions, so consult your GP before booking a massage session.